Do you itch? A wearable sensor can measure the severity of monitoring how often you scratch.

-Xu calls this anti-itch device “smart bandage,” and indeed the definition fits well.
+Xu calls this anti-itch device a “smart bandage,” and that's a good description.
 The researcher says it can be worn for seven days before needing to be recharged.
-Uses a machine learning algorithm to determine when people scratch themselves, trained on 10 healthy men and women.
+He uses a machine learning algorithm to determine when people scratch, trained on 10 healthy men and women.

-The research team compared the performance of the trained algorithm with infrared camera recordings that captured participants scratching at night while wearing sensors. and found that itch ratings were 99% accurate.
+The research team compared the performance of the trained algorithm with infrared camera recordings that captured participants scratching at night while wearing the sensors, and found that itch ratings were 99% accurate.

 A small, invaluable help against itching (and what it can entail)

 Patients do not even have to go to the hospital, because it is wireless and all information will be transmitted directly to the doctor's computer.
 And the patient is at home, so he behaves more naturally than in the hospitalQin Liu